smartlook/segment-smartlook-ios/README.md

 ## Setup

 To simpy run Smartlook, add first your Smartlook app API key to your Smartlook Destination configuration in Segment (link).

+To get your API key, [register with Smartlook](https://smartlook.com) (if you did not do it already) and then navigate to your app cofiguration there.

 Then, amend `SEGAnalytics` configuration: